rinickolous/fvtt-token-action-hud-gurps/readme.md

 # License

-This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and this work is licensed under [Foundry Virtual Tabletop EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+This Foundry VTT module is licensed under a GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details and this work is licensed under [Foundry Virtual Tabletop EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).